mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

-$(ii)$ \textit{Structure-based extraction.} When other obstacles in environment undergo rapid motion, they may also generate a large number of events.
-Meanwhile, in such cases, the ratio of positive to negative events tends to be relatively balanced.
-To further filter out irrelevant measurements under these circumstances, we exploit the structure and symmetry characteristics of drone’s propeller rotation.
-Specifically, for selected bins, we analyze their connectivity to form clusters and fit ellipses to the structure of the resulting bin clusters.
-Given that the delivery drone has four or six propellers arranged in axial symmetry as shown in \fig \ref{structure}, we assess the symmetry of the ellipse-fitted bin clusters to determine whether the bounding box is generated by the drone.
-If the ellipse-fitted bin clusters exhibit axial symmetry, the bounding box is considered to be generated by the drone.
+$(ii)$ \textit{Drone structure-based extraction.} \RR{ To further suppress irrelevant measurements, we exploit both the distinct structural patterns of propeller-induced events and the inherent symmetry of the drone’s propeller configuration.} Specifically, for selected bins, we analyze their connectivity to form clusters and fit ellipses to structure of the resulting clusters. \RR{ Given the drone’s four- or six-propeller axial symmetry (\fig \ref{structure}), we evaluate the symmetry of ellipse-fitted clusters to determine whether a bounding box originates from the drone.
+Bounding boxes with axially symmetric clusters are retained as drone-generated.}

-Finally, we identify event tracking results with the most bins indicative of propeller rotation and corresponding point clouds ($t_{EO}$), designating them as drone tracking results ($t_{ED}$) for preliminary localization from two models as shown in \fig \ref{performance(b)}b.
+\RR{ In this way, we associate the event tracking results with their corresponding point clouds, and extract drone tracking outputs from two models for preliminary localization, as shown in \fig \ref{performance(b)}b.
 When multiple drones are scheduled to land, they descend and land sequentially.
-This method accurately identifies the landing drone and extracts relevant measurements.
+This method identifies landing drone and extracts relevant measurements. }